The Foreign Investment Regulation Review: Mexico

 While, in general, foreign investors may participate in Mexican projects without major restrictions (such as being allowed to participate directly in the corporate capital of Mexican legal entities, purchase and sell assets, manufacture, import and export products and open and operate establishments or businesses of any legal nature), some limitations apply to certain economically 'strategic' activities, in which foreign investment is restricted or, in some specific cases, not permitted at all.

 The Mexican Constitution actually provides for certain strategic activities to be expressly reserved for the state to undertake exclusively, either in whole or in part.
-The strategic activities reserved for the state are:
+The strategic activities reserved for the state are as follows:

 - the postal service, telegraphy and radio-telegraphy;